 Business cycle asymmetries have been a topic in the empirical literature already a long time ago (e.g. Long and Summers, 1986; Neftçi, 1984).
 An early theoretical explanation of unemployment asymmetries was provided by Huizinga and Schiantarelli (1992) using a dynamic insider-outsider model with endogenous reservation utility.
 More recently, McKay and Reis (2008) show that contractions in the United States are briefer and more violent than expansions.
 They propose a model with asymmetric employment adjustment costs and a choice when to replace old technologies to account for these facts.
 Abbritti and Fahr (2013) show for various OECD countries that unemployment is skewed over the business cycle.
 They are able to explain the unemployment asymmetries with a model of asymmetric wage adjustment costs (i.e. nominal wage cuts are more costly than wage increases).
-While the asymmetry of (un)employment is well known, we document that the job-finding rate is very skewed in the United States.
-We are the first to propose idiosyncratic training cost shocks to be the driving source for this phenomenon.
+While the asymmetry of (un)employment is well known, we document that the job-finding rate is very skewed in the United States and propose idiosyncratic training cost shocks to be the driving source for this phenomenon.
+Our paper is thus closely related to Kohlbrecher et al. (2016) who use a similar model, but focus on the role of selection for the empirical matching function.
+They show that a selection model with a free-entry condition for vacancies generates a Cobb-Douglas constant returns comovement of the job-finding rate and market tightness (analogous to a standard matching function) and calibrate this model to the German residual wage distribution.
+In a simple deterministic numerical illustration, they show that the calibrated model for Germany generates larger responses of the job-finding rate to negative aggregate shocks compared to positive aggregate shocks.
+However, they do not link this to shifts of the Beveridge curve, matching efficiency drops and state-dependent policies.
+In addition, their paper contains no connection to stylized facts in the United States and they do not prove under which conditions the asymmetries arise.